Tenure Track Position in Mechanical Engineering

 - a teaching statement (maximum 2 pages);

-- supervisor/peer teaching evaluations, if any;
+- sample(s) of teaching evaluation, if any;

-- a diversity statement (maximum 1 page), i.e. evidence of commitment to EDI that demonstrates an understanding of EDI principles and evidence of application of those EDI principles, or clearly defined plans of how EDI principles will be applied in research and teaching;
+- a diversity statement (maximum 1 page), i.e., evidence of commitment to EDI that demonstrates an understanding of EDI principles and evidence of application of those EDI principles, or clearly defined plans of how EDI principles will be applied in research and teaching;

 Please note that all qualified candidates are encouraged to apply; however, applications from Canadians and permanent residents will be given priority, in accordance with Canadian immigration regulations.
 Candidates must therefore indicate in their application if they are a permanent resident or citizen of Canada.

 Any confidential inquiries about the opportunity can be directed to the DHC Chair, Dr. Sharareh Taghipour at firstname.lastname@example.org.